scalev-id/docs/src/auth.md

 1. Verify that the `state` parameter matches the one you sent in the original request
 2. Exchange the code for tokens promptly as authorization codes expire quickly

-## Step 5: Exchanging the Code for Tokens
+## Step 6: Exchanging the Code for Tokens

-Make a POST request to Scalev's token endpoint to exchange your authorization code for tokens:
+Make a POST request to Scalev's token endpoint to exchange your authorization code for tokens.
+You must include the code verifier for PKCE verification:

 ```
 POST https://api.scalev.id/v2/oauth/token